Serious Injury Lawyer in Massachusetts

-Subarachnoid hemorrhaging—bleeding in the brain from blunt force trauma that can lead to a coma, paralysis and cognitive dysfunction
+Subarachnoid hemorrhaging is bleeding in the brain from blunt force trauma that can lead to a coma, paralysis, and cognitive dysfunction.

-Subdural or intracranial hematoma—formation of a blood clot from a blow to the head that may not be readily for some time, leading to traumatic brain damage or death
+Subdural or intracranial hematoma is the formation of a blood clot from a blow to the head that can lead to traumatic brain damage or death

 Sensitivity to light and noise

 Any kind of head injury should be immediately checked by your physician and monitored.